cowbhave/CowBhave_BehaviorModel/README.md

 The data for the model training is available at https://zenodo.org/record/6784671 at the folder Labeled25.zip.

+The data for pretraning of the trasfer learning model is available at https://zenodo.org/record/4064802.

 Function library *FeedingBehavior_NNlib.py* includes the following models:

 1. CNN with 2 convolutional layers from https://machinelearningmastery.com/cnn-models-for-human-activity-recognition-time-series-classification/.